Eric Radman : a Journal

 @${CC} -c -DTEST ${CFLAGS} $<

 Preprocessor instructions can be placed anywhere, but one way of organizing code is to break it into two distinct segments.
-The first is the system under test, and should contain all of the core functionality of the module, the second will include main() and other definitions that may be replaced by fake functions in the specification header.
+The first is the system under test, which contain all of the core functionality of the module, the second will include main() and other definitions that may be replaced by fake functions in the specification header.

 /* functions to be tested */